Michigan vs. Indiana NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Michigan has combined with its opponents to put up more than 50.5 points in five of eight games this season.
+- Michigan and its opponents have gone over the current 50.5-point total in five of eight games (62.5%) this season.

-- Saturday's total is 8.6 points lower than the two team's combined 59.1 points per game average.
+- The two teams combine to average 59.1 points per game, 8.6 more than the over/under in this contest.

-- The 48.7 combined points per game that these two squads have allowed this season are 1.8 fewer than the 50.5 total in this contest.
+- These two squads combine to allow 48.7 points per game, 1.8 fewer than this contest's over/under.

 - The Wolverines and their opponents have scored an average of 51.8 points per game in 2021, 1.3 more than Saturday's total.